 PURIXAN (mercaptopurine) oral suspension is supplied for oral administration and contains 2000 mg/100 mL (20 mg/mL) of mercaptopurine.
-The suspension also contains the following inactive ingredients: xanthan gum, aspartame, concentrated raspberry juice, sucrose, methyl parahydroxybenzoate, propyl parahydroxybenzoate and purified water.
+The suspension also contains the following inactive ingredients: xanthan gum, aspartame, concentrated raspberry juice, sucrose, ethyl parahydroxybenzoate sodium, methyl parahydroxybenzoate sodium, potassium sorbate, sodium hydroxide and purified water.
 PURIXAN is a pink to brown viscous suspension.
+In addition, a press-in bottle adapter and two oral dispensing syringes (one 1 mL and one 5 mL) are provided.